Megachile parietina

 Megachile parietina is a species of bee in the family Megachilidae.
 It was described by Geoffroy in 1785.
 It is native to most of central Europe, as well as parts of eastern Europe.

+Commonly called the black mud bee, Megachile parietina on the Maltese Islands was described by Thomas Cassar in 2024.
+Cassar recorded, for the first time, two adult nesting females and four nests in Pembroke, northeast of Malta.

+A previous study suggested Megachile parientina could be a suitable pollinator of the orchid Ophrys meitensis, endemic to the Maltese Islands.